AriFordsham/GHCWiki/backpack.md

 # Backpack

-This is the launch page for Backpack, actively maintained by Edward (as of Apr 2017).
+This is the launch page for Backpack, actively maintained by Edward (as of Aug 2017).

-Backpack is a proposal for retrofitting Haskell with an applicative, mix-in module system.
-It has been implemented in GHC 8.2.
+Backpack is a system for retrofitting Haskell with an applicative, mix-in module system.
+It has been implemented in GHC 8.2 and cabal-install 2.0, but it is [ not supported by Stack](https://github.com/commercialhaskell/stack/issues/2540).

 The documentation for how to use Backpack is a bit scattered about at this point, but here are useful, up-to-date (as of 2017-04-02, prior to GHC 8.2's release) references: